IIIF/api/source/api/discovery/0.1/index.md

 {% include copyright.md %}

 __Status Warning__
-This is a work in progress and may change without any notices.
+This is a work in progress and may change without notice.
 Implementers should be aware that this document is not stable.
 Implementers are likely to find the specification changing in incompatible ways.
-Those interested in implementing this document before it reaches beta or release stages should join the IIIF [mailing list][iiif-discuss] and the [Discovery Specification Group][tsg-discovery] and take part in the discussions, and follow the [emerging issues][discovery-issues] on Github.
+Those interested in implementing this document before it reaches beta or release stages should join the IIIF [mailing list][iiif-discuss] and the [Discovery Specification Group][tsg-discovery], take part in the discussions, and follow the [emerging issues][discovery-issues] on Github.
 {: .warning}

 ----